Skip to main content

 The very same changes that mark the beginning of canine heat are also signs of the end of the cycle.
 You will know your dog is no longer in heat when her vulva returns to its normal size and there is no more blood-tinged discharge.

 In total, a dog will be in heat for two to three weeks per cycle.
 The length between cycles depends on her breed, size, and age, though on average a pooch will go through two cycles per calendar year.
-Some larger breeds, especially sled dogs, tend to go into heat once a year, while miniature breeds can experience as many as four cycles a year.
+Some larger breeds, especially Northern breed dogs like huskies and malamutes, tend to go into heat once a year, while the miniature breeds can experience as many as four cycles a year.

 How do you care for a dog in heat?
 Our best tips to keep her comfortable